 First, the basics of what Carvana is: Carvana is an online car retailer that allows you to purchase a new car completely online without setting foot in a used car dealership.
 While buying a car online might seem unsettling, it has become an attractive purchase option and has gained popularity in the covid era.
 But given the amount of time you spend in the car dealership during the car buying process and all the paperwork that goes along with it, you might also be wondering how buying a car online is even possible.

-While buying a car online might seem unsettling, it has become an attractive purchase option and has gained popularity in the wake of the COVID-19 pandemic.
+While buying a car online might seem unsettling, it has become an attractive purchase option and has gained popularity due to its convenience.
 But given the amount of time you spend in the car dealership during the car buying process and all the paperwork that goes along with it, you might also be wondering how buying a car online is even possible.

 Here’s what happens if you decide to skip the dealership and buy a car through Carvana: